Artificial lift: Rodless Pumping

 These can be either hydraulic or electric submersible.
 The hydraulic uses high pressure power fluid to operate down hole fluid engine.
 The engine in turn drives a piston that moves the fluid to the surface.
 The power fluid system can be either open or closed, it depends on whether the power fluid can be mixed with well fluid.
 This type of system usually has above ground power fluid pumps and a reservoir.
 The electric submersible is another type of rodless pumping system.
 This uses an electric pump submerged in the well and connected to a series of transformers and control equipment that power and control the pumping rate.
 In this system the electric motor is isolated from the oil by a protector.
 The fluid intake which is before the pump mechanism has a gas separator, also the junction box on the surface helps to dissipate any gas that may have come up the power lines.

 Essentially the rod and rodless pumping mechanisms help to achieve the fluid movement by reducing the bottom hole pressure by displacing the fluid above it all by mechanical means.

 Another method is the plunger lift mechanism which utilizes the tubing string as the barrel.
 It uses gas to power a plunger.

-It is important to note that there are several variations of these methods that can be used.
+There are several variations of these methods that can be used.
 They include; jet pumping involving a hydraulic pump and nozzle that transfers fluid momentum directly to the producing fluid or chamber lift which is a modified gas lift mechanism that has no back pressure.
 There are also modified rod pumping design units that use either a winch or pneumatic mechanism to work.